-On the other hand, asteroseismologic evidence is not readily available on the evolution of the angular momentum in giant stars of mass above 3 M{\odot} .
-These are relatively rare in the Kepler field of view (Hekker et al. 2011) due to the initial mass function, their shorter red giant phase (<100 Myr), and the fact that the field of view was shifted out of the galactic plane.
-One classical Cepheid in the Kepler field (V1154 Cyg, Derekas et al. 2017) has an estimated mass of 4.5 M{\odot} .
-However, we do not see solar-like oscillations in this star probably because the largeamplitude violent pulsations hamper the development of observable turbulence-driven oscillations in the thin convective layers.
-Among the sample of Hermes et al. (2017), only three WDs have progenitor mass between 3 and 4 M{\odot} .
+In contrast, asteroseismologic evidence is not readily available on the evolution of the angular momentum in giant stars of mass above $3\,M\odot$ .
+These are relatively rare in the Kepler field of view (Hekker et al. 2011) because of the initial mass function, their shorter red giant phase (<100 Myr), and the fact that the field of view was shifted out of the Galactic plane.
+One classical Cepheid in the Kepler field (V1154 Cyg, Derekas et al. 2017) has an estimated mass of $4.5 M{\odot}$ .
+However, we do not see solar-like oscillations in this star probably because the large-amplitude violent pulsations hamper the development of observable turbulence-driven oscillations in the thin convective layers.
+Among the sample of Hermes et al. (2017), only three WDs have progenitor masses between 3 and 4 $M{\odot}$ .
 The most massive rotates faster than any other pulsating WDs.
 This may indicate a link between higher mass and faster rotation, but more data are required to confirm this trend.
-In this mass range above $3 M{\odot}$, models for the s process including stellar rotation are also still missing.
+In this mass range above $3 M{\odot}$ , models for the s process including stellar rotation are also still missing.

-However, based on the nucleosynthesis evidence detailed below, we can conclude that AGB stars with initial mass much higher than 3 M{\odot} cannot be responsible for the bulk of the Ba stars observations.
-First, both observations (García-Hernández et al. 2013) and models (Goriely and Siess 2004; Cristallo et al. 2015b) show that the importance of the 13 C neutron source decreases with the stellar mass.
-In fact, the FRUITY models of 4 and 5 M{\odot} also presented here do not produce enough s-process enhancements to cover the bulk of the Ba stars observations (see Fig. 5).
-Second, the 22Ne source can be more significantly activated in these models and help reaching the required s-process enhancements (for example, as in the 4 and 4.5 M_o Monash models presented here), however, as discussed above, this neutron source results in high neutron densities and the efficient production of Rb, with [Rb/Zr] and [Rb/Y] ratios always above -0.25 dex (see Tables 1 and 2).
-This is in contrast with observations, which show that Ba stars have [Rb/Zr] and [Rb/Y] < -0.4: Fig. 7 of Abia and Wallerstein (1998), Sec.
+However, based on the nucleosynthesis evidence detailed below, we can conclude that AGB stars with initial masses much higher than 3 $M{\odot}$ cannot be responsible for the bulk of the Ba stars observations.
+First, both observations (García-Hernández et al. 2013) and models (Goriely & Siess 2004; Cristallo et al. 2015b) show that the importance of the $^{13}$ C neutron source decreases with the stellar mass.
+In fact, the FRUITY models of 4 and 5 $M{\odot}$ also presented in this work do not produce enough s-process enhancements to cover the bulk of the Ba stars observations (see Fig. 5).
+Second, the $^{22}$ Ne source can be more significantly activated in these models and help reaching the required s-process enhancements (for example, as in the 4 and $4.5 M{\odot}$ Monash models presented), however, as discussed above, this neutron source results in high neutron densities and the efficient production of Rb, with [Rb/Zr] and [Rb/Y] ratios always above -0.25 dex (see Tables 1 and 2).
+This is in contrast with observations, which show that Ba stars have [Rb/Zr] and [Rb/Y] < -0.4; see Fig. 7 of Abia & Wallerstein (1998), Sect.
 6.2 of Busso et al. (1999), and Fig. 18 of Karinkuzhi et al. (2018b).
 Observations of massive AGB stars have confirmed that these stars in fact produce Rb (García-Hernández et al. 2006, 2009), although a quantitative mismatch with the models is still present (van Raai et al. 2012; Karakas et al. 2012) and currently being investigated (Pérez-Mesa et al. 2017).